embl-cba/bd-cellview/README.md

-# CellView Image Processing
+# BD CellView Image Processing

 ## Installation

-- Download a fresh Fiji
-- Copy the jars from `/g/cba/exchange/imflow/jars/` to the `Fiji.app/jars` folder
+1. Please [install Fiji](https://fiji.sc) on your computer.
+2. Restart Fiji and install the BD CellView update site ([how to install an update site](https://imagej.net/Following_an_update_site#Introduction)).
+    - [X] `BD CellView`
+3. Restart Fiji

+## Publication and usage instructions

+Please see the supplemental material in XYZ.

 ### Folder Structure